 - 1 cup Cashew Ricotta for serving, optional

 - Break the noodles into small bite-sized pieces and cook according to the package directions.
 Drain and set aside until ready to use.

 - In a large pot over medium-high heat, cook the onion in the oil for about 5 minutes, or until it begins to brown and becomes fragrant.
 Add the mushrooms and garlic, and cook for about 5 more minutes, or until the mushrooms begin to brown.

 - Add the tomato paste, oregano, and sea salt and cook for 1 or 2 more minutes, or until the paste begins to darken.

 - Add the vegetable stock and crushed tomatoes.
-Bring to a boil and then reduce the heat and let summer for about 10 minutes, or until the liquid reduces slightly.
+Bring to a boil and then reduce the heat and let simmer for about 10 minutes, or until the liquid reduces slightly.

 - Stir in the noodles and basil and simmer for 2 or 3 more minutes.

 - Remove from heat and divide the soup among four bowls.
 Top with the Walnut Parmesan and Cashew Ricotta, if using.